Carlos Balcells: Music

 On June 7, 2016, Balcells along with Francis Reyes rejoined after Buddy Zabala who left the band on the same day.
 Thus, making a quintet again for the first time since 2004.
 His return was short-lived as he was unavailable in later dates for June and July 2016.
 He was briefly replaced by former bassist Mon Legaspi, who would later begin touring with them months later and would eventually be the band's regular bassist due to the dissolution of Wolfgang and Balcells being mostly pre-occupied with their family businesses.
 He would eventually return for some anniversary shows in 2017.

+Politics

+Balcells had a short stint as a town councilor of Talisay.

+Personal life

+Balcells is a descendant of Aniceto Lacson.
+In 2005, he married cancer specialist Diana Cua.
+She is one of the founders of Pink for Life, an organization that assists breast cancer survivors in procuring treatments.